Pre-Compression Evaluation

 Hausner’s Ratio

-Hausner’s ratio indicates the flow-ability and packing ability of the tablet.
-When Hausner’s ratio closed to 1, materials have acceptable flow and packing ability.
-This is calculated by the ratio of tapped density as well as to the bulk density of samples.
+Hausner’s ratio indicates the flowability and packing ability of the tablet.
+When Hausner’s ratio approaches 1, materials have acceptable flow and packing ability.
+This is calculated by the ratio of tapped density to the bulk density of the samples.
 It is calculated using the following equation.

 Carr’s Index (%compressibility)